natnat16/todo-list-website/README.md

 ![todo6_](https://user-images.githubusercontent.com/94202654/162575414-f6ec8beb-ff8c-4eac-b3bf-ffe68a61e2be.png)

 You have to signup to be able to create lists, there is a remember me feature, and a password reset option.
-The user can edit their account settings and deletes their account. you can print all lists or just a single list.
+The user can edit their account settings and delete their account.

+you can print all lists or just a single list.

 Lists:
   * Have a category and color.